-A financial advisor can help families evaluate how these changes may affect their personal tax strategy or long-term education savings goals.
+A financial advisor can help families evaluate how these changes affect their tax strategy or long-term education savings goals.
+Connect with an advisor for free.

 Key Takeaways

-- The Trump tax law, known as the One Big Beautiful Bill Act, introduces a federal tax credit for donations to scholarship-granting organizations, which can fund homeschooling expenses.
+- The Trump tax law, known as the One Big Beautiful Bill Act (OBBBA), introduces a federal tax credit for donations to scholarship-granting organizations, which can fund homeschooling expenses.

 - It expands 529 plan rules to allow tax-free use of funds for a wide range of homeschool-related costs, such as curriculum and tutoring.